UP2You: Fast Reconstruction of Yourself from Unconstrained Photo Collections: Method

 \textbf{Normal Map Generation.} To ensure multi-view consistency and provide strong geometric cues for normal map generation, we follow~\cite{xiu2023econ} and incorporate \smplx normal renderings as additional conditions.
 As ~\cref{fig:pipeline_normal} shows, we also adopt \mvadapter as the backbone of clothed normal generator $\diffmodel^{\text{normal}}$.
 We utilize the generated orthogonal RGB views $\outrgb$ as reference inputs, and employ the pose guider $\poseguider^{\text{normal}}(\cdot)$ to incorporate multi-view pose conditions.
 The multi-view clothed normal maps are then generated via $\outnormal = \diffmodel^{\text{normal}}(\outrgb, \poseguider^{\text{normal}}(\pose)).$

-\textbf{Mesh Carving and Texture Baking.} Starting from the initial SMPLX mesh, we refine mesh details using the generated $\outnormal$ via differentiable mesh deformation~\cite{palfinger2022continuous}, and project per-vertex colors from $\outrgb$, following PSHuman~\cite{li2024pshuman}.
+\textbf{Mesh Carving and Texture Baking.} Starting from the initial SMPLX mesh, we refine mesh details using the generated $\outnormal$ and project per-vertex colors from $\outrgb$, following PSHuman~\cite{li2024pshuman}.
 To better preserve hand geometry, we replace the hand region with that from the initial mesh as in ECON~\cite{xiu2023econ}, and then perform texture baking using the generated multi-view RGB images.